 Google has shipped a new image-editing capability in Google Photos that treats a photo as a 3D scene and repositions the virtual camera within that scene, generating previously hidden content to fill the gaps.
 The feature, called Auto frame, is live now and was built by a collaboration between Google DeepMind and Google’s Platforms and Devices team.
 According to the research post, the key distinction from classical editing is that cropping and zooming leave parallax relationships unchanged — this method actually moves the viewpoint.

-The motivation is familiar to anyone who browses their camera roll: shots that were almost right, where a slightly different angle would have fixed a composition.
-A face that is cut off at the edge, a portrait distorted by a wide-angle selfie lens, or a subject positioned awkwardly in frame.
-Traditional tools cannot address these problems because they do not change where the camera was when the photo was taken.
-Auto frame does.
+The research post frames the motivation as compositions that were almost right — a face cut off at the edge, a portrait distorted by a wide-angle selfie lens, or a subject awkwardly positioned in frame.
+The post says traditional tools cannot address these problems because they do not change the original camera position, whereas Auto frame moves the virtual viewpoint.

 Two-stage pipeline: 3D reconstruction then generative fill